November 24, 2020

 By Disa Skaff, Night Keeper

 As a Denver Zoo night keeper, my nights are busy feeding, medicating, enriching, monitoring, and ensuring the comfort of all the animals around the entire Zoo.
 Nights at the Zoo are a unique experience that I feel lucky to have.
 There’s a sense of calm and quiet, only interrupted by the occasional lion roar or the sound of the sound of Nick the sea lion barking.
 Most nights it’s just me, security, and the animals, but Zoo Lights presented by Your Hometown Toyota Stores is a special time of year where I get to share Denver Zoo’s nighttime magic with our guests.
-I’ve worked during Zoo Lights for four years and consider myself more than qualified to pass along some expert tips to help you have a memorable and comfortable experience:
+I’ve worked during Zoo Lights for five years and consider myself more than qualified to pass along some expert tips to help you have a memorable and comfortable experience:

 I’m talking long underwear, fleece-lined pants, multiple shirt layers under a sweatshirt, AND a heavy coat.
 Most importantly, don’t forget to cover your ears, nose, fingers, and toes.
 You’ll never regret that extra layer or pack of handwarmers – believe me!